For contact info, please see the Sci.Electronics.Repair FAQ Email Links Page.

 With no lock to restrict the movement of the VR lens, when VR is OFF (on cameras that support that), the only ways of minimizing movement are to effectively short out the coils which will reduce movement due to eddy currents or for the VR system to drive the coils with appropriate anti-VR waveforms to effectively lock it in place.
 None of these would be available on cameras without an electronic VR-OFF setting.
 Or perhaps that elastomer goop serves a similar purpose. ;-)

-I have been in fact been unable to reassemble it into a fully working state - even mechanically.
+I have been able to reassemble it into a mechanically correct configuration, though that was a challenge.
 While it's reasonably straightforward to get the major pieces screwed into their proper place, fitting them into the appropriate combination of grooves and slots in the cylinders that control how far each one moves as a function of zoom is a challenge.
 There are probably match-marks in conjunction with jigs that to the trained (Nikon) eye would make this intuitively obvious.
-The closest I came was to get it to move the front of the lens back and forth in what appears to be the correct way based on zoom, but that was through random chance and could not likely be reproduced.
-Whether the other parts move correctly is not known.
-There are 3 separate assemblies that move based on zoom that need to go into their respective grooves and slots, and also need to be correctly oriented with respect to the 120 degree symmetry of the lens, so among other things, the zoom distance labels, and mark and lock line up correctly.
+The parts now move in what appears to be the correct way based on zoom, but that was through random chance.
+There are 3 separate assemblies that move based on zoom that need to go into their respective grooves and slots, and also need to be correctly oriented with respect to the quasi-3-fold symmetry of the lens, so among other things, the zoom distance labels, and mark and lock line up correctly.
+This will become more straightforward with experience, but certainly is a challenge the first time.

 The more I look at these, the more they appear to be marvels of engineering down to the casting/molding of the numerous circuitous groves, slots, holes, posts, blocks, and other structures in plastic.
-It's probably just Zoom Lens Design 101 but still impressive to the uninitiated. ;-) Unfortunately, sometimes they aren't strong enough as will be seen with the next lens. :(
+It's probably just Zoom Lens Design 101 but still impressive to the uninitiated. ;-) Unfortunately, sometimes they aren't strong enough as will be seen with the 18-70mm lens, below. :(

 Autofocus on this lens is quick, but not necessarily quieter than on the AF-S lenses using the small motor and gears.
 The motor and lens has sliding surfaces which still make some sound.